 After missing my mom’s 60th birthday and my cousin’s wedding, I finally returned to the States.
 These were the realities of being away, but in spite of all the things I missed, I came back unlike my former self.
 I felt changed and made for something else, and it was evident in my first full-time job in the US.

-As absurd as it may sound, I ended up working for Chase bank as a personal banker.
+As absurd as it may sound, I ended up working as a personal banker for a financial institution.
 I felt that I could really help people with a very relevant problem crippling Americans: money.
-While I was working at Chase, I felt a void in my heart.
-During my seventh month with Chase, they gave me the opportunity to become a licensed banker, in which I’d receive training and a sizable bonus.
+While I was working, I felt a void in my heart.
+During my seventh month with the organization, they gave me the opportunity to become a licensed banker, in which I’d receive training and a sizable bonus.
 However, if I were to take that offer I’d have to commit to work with the company for another year.
 It seemed like an eternity for me.
-I knew how much a year’s worth of work could do in terms of social impact, and I just couldn’t make a change if I stayed at Chase, so I put my two weeks and left.
+I knew how much a year’s worth of work could do in terms of social impact, and I just couldn’t make a change if I stayed, so I put my two weeks and left.

 So I deeply discerned about what I really wanted and what God was calling me to do, and I realized that the mission never changed.
 The mission was, and is, to make an impact on the poor in the Philippines through entrepreneurship, and for me that change starts in the Philippines and with Filipinos, not abroad.